juwkim/push_swap/README.md

 ## Game rules

 * The game is composed of two stacks named a and b.
-* To start with:
-	◦ stack a contains a random number of either positive or negative numbers without any duplicates.
+* stack a contains a random number of either positive or negative numbers without any duplicates.
-	◦ stack b is empty.
+* stack b is empty.
-* The goal is to sort in ascending order numbers into stack a.
+* The goal is to sort stack a in ascending order.
 * To do this you have to use the following operations at your disposal.

 |Command|Description													|